HareshNasit/Moviegram/README.md

 The app is supposed to be a social movie review website where users can search for movies and see the reviews about the movie written by other users as well as connect with other users with similar movie interests.

 * Link to app: https://movie-gram.herokuapp.com/
+## User credentials:
+* Normal User:
+    * Username: user Password: user
+    * Username: user2 Password: user2
+    * Username: username1 Password: password1
+* Admin:
+    * Username: admin Password admin

+## Directory structure
+* frontend/ is where all our frontend logic is stored
+    * Seperated components into individual folders
+* backend/ is where all our backend logic is stored and requires .env to be configured for local dev
+    * Seperated out routes into seperate folders to not clog up the top level server
+* frontend and backend are run seperately in development but for webapp purposes the root level is run.

 ## *Core Functionality*